Fall 2020 High School Original Credit Briefing Page

 - Fashion Design is no longer offered by MTDA.
 We have changed our master schedule to make Interior Design available both fall and spring.

-- For the 2020-2021 school year only, Contemporary Mathematics does not require minimum placement scores.
+- For the 2020-2021 school year only, Contemporary Mathematics does not require minimum placement scores, but may require additional paperwork.

 - The availability of our Irish Language programming relies upon the availability of Fulbright Scholars assigned to the University of Montana Irish Studies program.
 While no announcement has been made regarding the status of that program for Fall 2020, we want interested students and schools aware that availability is dependent on the availability of staffing.